jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)

+_Note:_ When you import the `helloworld-mbean` quickstart into JBoss Developer Studio, you see the following warnings for the `jboss-helloworld-mbean-webapp/src/main/webapp/META-INF/jboss-service.xml` and `/jboss-helloworld-mbean-service/src/main/resources/META-INF/jboss-service.xml` files:

+    No grammar constraints (DTD or XML Schema) referenced in the document.

+There is a known issue with the schema for the `jboss-service.xml` file that prevents successful validation.
+To prevent import errors, these files do not specify the schema location (http://www.jboss.org/schema/jbossas/jboss-service_7_0.xsd).

 Debug the Application
 ------------------------------------